 Visit the World Famous Tabasco Factory

 You’ll learn the history of Tabasco Sauce and the McIlhenny family.
 Then you’ll see, first-hand, the intricate process used to make the famous hot sauce.
-You’ll also learn a little about the island and even get a peek of what it’s like inside a salt mine.
+You’ll also learn a little about the island and even get a peek at what it’s like inside a salt mine.

 After your tour, stop for a look around the Country Store.
 Then indulge your appetite with true Cajun fare at 1868, Tabasco’s cafeteria-style restaurant.